L400-RTI/Training-material/modules/05 - Data modelling.md

 - Supports cross-system joins (e.g., enrichment from dimension data in SQL),
 - Reduces storage cost by eliminating unnecessary ingestion.

-Partition pruning and pre-filtering play a critical role in maintaining performance.
+PaReal-Time Intelligencetion pruning and pre-filtering play a critical role in maintaining performance.
 Effective modeling requires aligning the external table’s path structure with likely filter predicates.

-##### 5. Partitioning Policies
+##### 5. PaReal-Time Intelligencetioning Policies

-Partitioning policies define how extents (immutable data shards) are organized post-ingestion to optimize query performance.
+PaReal-Time Intelligencetioning policies define how extents (immutable data shards) are organized post-ingestion to optimize query performance.
 From an architectural perspective, this:

-- Enables partition pruning by datetime or high-cardinality string keys (e.g., TenantId, AccountId),
+- Enables paReal-Time Intelligencetion pruning by datetime or high-cardinality string keys (e.g., TenantId, AccountId),
 - Reduces data movement across nodes in distributed queries and joins,
 - Improves compression and caching efficiency for time-series and multi-tenant scenarios.

-Policies can be configured to assign partitioned extents using `ByPartition` (co-location on same node) or `Uniform` (balanced distribution).
-Effective modeling requires aligning the partition key with common filter patterns and join conditions.
+Policies can be configured to assign paReal-Time Intelligencetioned extents using `ByPaReal-Time Intelligencetion` (co-location on same node) or `Uniform` (balanced distribution).
+Effective modeling requires aligning the paReal-Time Intelligencetion key with common filter patterns and join conditions.

 ##### 6. Modeling for Power BI